nakamurau1/code-to-clipboard/README.md

 - Copy only the directory structure of a selected directory without file contents
 - Respects `.gitignore` files and excludes ignored files from the copied code
 - Outputs the copied code in a well-structured format with headers for easy readability
+- **Open related files (depth=1) using the `openRelatedFilesDepth1` command (NEW)**:
+  Automatically open files that are directly related to the current file, allowing for quicker navigation between dependent or referenced code files.
+This utilizes the OpenAI API to determine related files.

 ## Usage